saadpasta/developerFolio/README.md

 ```
 Note: Don't use `@` symbol when adding username.

-## Deployment 📦
+## Deployment
 When you are done with the setup, you should host your website online.
 We highly recommend to read through the [Deploying on Github Pages](https://create-react-app.dev/docs/deployment/#github-pages) docs for React.

-#### Configuring GitHub Actions
+#### Configuring GitHub Actions (Recommended)
-- Using the Personal Access Token you placed in the `.env` file earlier create a [repository secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets-for-a-repository) called `OPEN_SOURCE_TOKEN` where the value matches the token value from the `.env` file in your local workspace.
+First you should enable, Github Actions for the repository you use.

+The Profile and the Repository information from Github is only created at the time of deploy and the site needs to be redeployed if those information needs to be updated.
+So, a configurable [CRON Job](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#scheduled-events) is setup which deploys your site every week, so that once you update your profile on Github it is shown on your portfolio.
+You can also trigger it manually using `workflow_dispatch` event, see [this guide](https://github.blog/changelog/2020-07-06-github-actions-manual-triggers-with-workflow_dispatch) on how to do that.

 - When you are done with the configuration, we highly recommend to read through the [Github Actions Configuring a workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) docs.

 #### Deploying to Github Pages